 - Gray's Creek Water and Sewer District Water Main Extension Capital Project - Phase I and Associated Capital Project Budget Ordinance #241062 – Staff requests Board approval to establish a Capital Project Ordinance for the Gray’s Creek Water and Sewer District Water Main Extension Phase I, which has an estimated cost of $35,625,744 and includes funding from various sources.

 - Intent to Sell and Exchange Certain Property in the Cumberland Industrial Center – The County Attorney recommends the Board adopt a Resolution of Intent to grant a temporary license to the owner of property adjoining Research Drive in the Cumberland Industrial Center to cross the County’s property in order to expand their existing industry on another property until the owner is able to obtain a survey, which will allow the owner to acquire the County’s property.
 The Board is required to conduct a public hearing on this item, which will be held at the Mar.
 4, 2024, regular meeting.

 Commissioners received the following monthly reports in their agenda packet:

 - ARPA Quarterly Project and Expenditure Report as of Dec.
 31, 2023

 - Cumberland County Public Health Quarterly Statistical Report on Inmate Health Care

 - Project Updates

 Meetings are live streamed on CCNC-TV though the County’s website at cumberlandcountync.gov, YouTube Channel and on CCNCTV Spectrum Channel 5.
-All associated documents to this meeting can be found on the Cumberland County website to include meeting agendas, minutes and links to the videos under the Board of Commissioners tab.
+All documents associated with this meeting can be found on the Cumberland County website to include meeting agendas, minutes and links to the videos under the Board of Commissioners tab.

 You can also follow the Cumberland County on social media by searching CumberlandCountyNC.